 Weblate provides you widgets to share on your website or other sources to promote the translation project.
 It also has a nice welcome page for new contributors to give them basic information about the translation.
 Additionally you can share information about translation using Facebook or Twitter.
 All these possibilities can be found on the Share tab.
-Example of status badges for Weblate itself are shown below.
+Example of status badges for Weblate itself are show below.

 Shields.IO badge often used to o quickly see status of a project: ted 62% Small badge often used to quickly see status of a project: nslated 62% Big badge with status details useful for inclusion on a web page: e g 1104 strings into 33 languages plete, help us improve!
-Small badge with status useful for inclusion on a web page: WL translat translate using Weblate: tion ts to simple page which explains users how to Hosted Weblate Dashboar rd Watched projects + Documentation 😹 Michal Čihař 🍃 🕞 W{L} Get involved in Weblate!
+Small badge with status useful for inclusion on a web page: Weblate translate using Weblate: tion s to simple page which explains users how to W Hosted Weblate Dashboar rd Watched projects - Documentation 📸 Michal Čihař 🍃 🕒 W{L} Get involved in Weblate!
 Hi, and thank you for your interest!
-Weblate is being translated using Weblate both developers and translators. e, a web tool designed to ease translating for contains 2014 strings for translation and is all, these translations are 55.9% complete.
-If you would like to contribute to translation server. on of Weblate, you need to register on this Once you have activated your account ju st proceed to the translation section.
-Powered by Weblate 2.16-dev About V Veblate Legal Contact us Documentation Donate to) Weblate!
+Weblate is being translated using Weblate both developers and translators. e, a web tool designed to ease translating for Translation project for Weblate currently c being translated into 56 languages.
+Overa ontains 2014 strings for translation and is all, these translations are 55.9% complete.
+If you would like to contribute to translation server. on of Weblate, you need to register on this Once you have activated your account just st proceed to the translation section.
+Powered by Weblate 2.16-dev About W Weblate Legal Contact us Documentation Donate to Weblate!